particle-iot/ble-gateway-library/README.md

 ## Examples

 * [Tracker Bike Speed and Heart Rate](examples/tracker-bike_speed-heartrate): use a Bicycle Speed sensor and a Heart Rate monitor to track your speed and heart rate as you bike around town.
+* [Read OBD2 on Tracker with Veepeak OBDCheck BLE+](examples/veepeak): use an OBD2 BLE dongle to read CAN parameters from your car and track speed, RPM, and engine temperature associated with your car's location.

 ## Library Design